Table of Contents (collapsible)

 Ecology

-Douglas’ dustymaiden is a colonizer of early seral (Day and Wright 1985) and disturbed sites (Huffman et al. 2017), but it also occurs in late-seral communities (Koniak 1985).
+Douglas’ dustymaiden is a colonizer of early seral communities (Day and Wright 1985) and often grows on disturbed sites (Craighead et al. 1963; Huffman et al. 2017; Rink et al. 2020), but it also occurs in late-seral communities (Koniak 1985).
 It may also play a role in advancing successional development.
 In Lassen Volcanic National Park, Douglas’ dustymaiden grew as a mat and produced dense foliage that captured fine-moving debris and served to build up soil on the talus surface (Pérez 2012).

 Seed And Seedling Ecology